Financial Aid Information

 Admitted New Graduate Students

-These grants range in amount from $500 to $1,500 per semester.
-The grant is based upon the tuition cost and the student’s financial need.
-Graduate students are eligible to borrow $20,500 per year.
+Students who do not enter the program as Bellarmine undergraduate students will be admitted to the program as graduate students.
+Graduate students are eligible to borrow $20,500 in Unsubsidized Direct Loans per year.
 For the first summer semester, the loan amount is determined by subtracting the amount of loan money borrowed in the previous fall and spring semesters from $20,500.
 For the next academic year, students again regain eligibility at the rate of $20,500.
-If students choose to borrow the full $20,500 in fall and spring, no remaining eligibility for summer from the Stafford program will exist.
+If students choose to borrow the full $20,500 in fall and spring, no remaining eligibility for summer from the Direct Loans program will exist.
 Students are encouraged to save funding for summer if able, or not borrow the full amount for fall and spring to have funding available for summer.
 Other loan programs will be evaluated so students with no summer eligibility will have an opportunity to borrow funding to help pay for the program.
 Each summer, students should complete the Summer Financial Aid Form, available in the Office of Financial Aid.

 Costs